 You don't have to suffer from arachnophobia to feel at least a little uneasy around the eight-legged denizens of the world.
 Spiders are often a source of fear and discomfort for people.
-While technically, all spiders are venomous, the vast majority of spiders in Kansas are not dangerous to humans.
-This is usually because the spider is either unable to pierce human skin, or the venom is not powerful enough, or not delivered in enough quantities to affect humans.
+However, the vast majority of Kansas spiders are not dangerous to humans.
+Of roughly 500 different types of spiders in Kansas, however, there are some species whose venomous bites are potentially dangerous to all mammals, including you.

 Video of the Day

 Venomous Types of Spiders in Kansas

 Technically, there are plenty of "venomous" animals around with the ability to inject toxins via a bite or sting, including some spiders.
 "Poisonous" refers to a substance that a person would ingest, such as swallowing a toxic material, so there aren't "poisonous" spiders in Kansas per se.

 All spiders are venomous, as this is how they kill their prey.
 However, the fangs of most spiders are too small or fragile to pierce human skin, rendering them totally harmless to us.
 Only three Kansas species of these arachnids should concern you: the brown recluse, the yellow sac spider, and the infamous black widow.